MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 - Build agents, externalized configuration and feature toggle stores, and side-by-side deployment approaches all increase the application surface area that requires security.

-- A higher deployment frequency caused small, incremental changes or by "get current, stay current" efforts results in more security testing in the software development lifecycle.
+- A higher deployment frequency caused by small, incremental changes or by "get current, stay current" efforts results in more security testing in the software development lifecycle.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased desire for transparency.** A secure workload is based on designs that protect the confidentiality of data that flows through the components of the system.